codingforpleasure/customized-workspace/Ubuntu/useful-resources/pipenv.md

 Description | command
 -------------|-------------
 Create a new virtual environment and generate a Pipfile|
-Activate the virtual environment| in the directory with venv run: `. venv/bin/activate` Install a package |  `pip install requests`
+Activate the virtual environment| in the directory with venv run: `source venv/bin/activate` Making sure you have activate the virtual envionment | `which python` Install a package |  `pip install requests`
 Install a package from a local file | `pip install requests-2.22.0-py2.py3-none-any.whl` Install package from a Git repository | `pip install git+https://github.com/psf/requests.git`